 East Portland Community Office

-The East Portland Community Office (EPCO) is one of seven neighborhood offices of the City of Portland's Office of Neighborhood Involvement that provides community building and civic engagement support.
+The East Portland Community Office (EPCO) is one of seven neighborhood offices of the City of Portland's Office of Community & Civic Life that provides community building and civic engagement support.
 Our service area covers the part of Portland east of 82nd Avenue/I-205 and includes about 25% of Portland’s population.
 EPCO is a community-driven program, supporting community members with their civic engagement and advocacy activities.
-We are led by a committed team of community volunteers who make up our Advisory Committee.
-The Advisory Committee provides strategic guidance to help us improve our programming and advance our mission.

 EPCO has created a 3-year report to showcase the breathd and depth of the work, how we've evolved recently, and our current projects.
 Flip through it here!

 EPCO acts as a hub for East Portland independent organizations in their work.